erikjavornik/100_days/README.md

 Day 36 Stock Trade: Get stock prices, calculate if the stock value has increased or decreased, if change is more than a certain amount: get news articles relating to why there was a change in the stock price, and send a text message.

 Day 37 Habit Tracking: Create a graph using Pixela API

+Day 38 Workout Tracker: Create an app to track exercise based on a user input statement and upload the data to a Google Sheet.